05 Sep Best Value Q&A with Dr. Dean

 - Their understanding of the Information Measurement Theory (IMT) was not comparable to the BVA founder Dr. Dean Kashiwagi’s.

-- They began to further create a hybrid.
+- They (Best Value collectief of some Dutch license holders) began to further create a hybrid.
 The expert vendor’s detailed plan and schedule, their Weekly Risk Report (WRR) and Director’s Report (DR) were not used.
 Instead, they replaced it with a collaborated method to create a contract known as “Vested”.
 They began to identify Vested [increased client/vendor collaboration, discussion, documentation] to replace the expert vendor’s WRR.
-They created a management, direction and control (MDC) as a best value process.
+They created management, direction, and control (MDC) as a best value process.
 Not understanding the IMT concepts, their hybrid system returned them to the traditional approach which BVA replaced.

 - The Dutch hybrid model differentiated the need for “Vested” when the project was large, the client was bureaucratic, and the service was for a prolonged period of time.